magicblock-labs/conjunto/lockbox/README.md

   - can be NewAccount / Unlocked / Locked / Inconsistent

 - `AccountLockStateProvider` struct
-  - contains a `AccountProvider`
+  - depends on an `AccountProvider`
-  - contains a `DelegationRecordParser`
+  - depends on a `DelegationRecordParser`
   - can read a `Pubkey` -> `DelegationAccount` -> `AccountLockState`

 # Notes